bsu-cs222-spring25-dll/FinalProject-TeamF/README.md

 Model: Entity classes representing users, groups, interests, and messages
-View: JavaFX UI components for different screens and features
-Controller: Business logic handling user actions and application flow Service Layer: Connection between controllers and data access DAO Layer: Database operations with Hibernate ORM
+View: JavaFX UI components for different screens and features Controller/Manager: Business logic handling user actions and application flow Service Layer: Connection between controllers and data access DAO Layer: Database operations with Hibernate ORM

 ### Project Status
-Completed (Iterations 1 & 2)
+Completed (Iterations 1 , 2, 3)

 User registration and login with validation

 Database integration and entity relationships

 User profile management

 Group browsing and joining

 In-group messaging

 Interest-based group recommendations

 Group creation with interest tagging

-Upcoming (Iteration 3)

-Direct messaging between users
-Group content moderation
-Group categorization and organization Mobile-responsive design
-Push notifications
+Event creation  (note: when creating events, the event time must be set at least one minute in the future for successful creation)

+RSVP functionality for events with attending, maybe, and decline options

+Improved UI with consistent styling

+Enhanced interest management

+Bug fixes and performance improvements

 ### Testing
 We've implemented JUnit tests for core functionality with a focus on the "one assert per test" principle to ensure precise test coverage and clear failure diagnosis.

+### Contributors
+This project was developed as part of a collaborative software engineering course.
+Special thanks to all team members for their contributions.